Magisk-Modules-Repo/Pix3lify/README.md

 ## ⭐ Module description

 As a Mi A1 user, I was stuck with Stock Oreo 8.0.0 without Oreo custom ROMs when I first bought my device.
 Kernel sources weren't released at the time so I decided if I can cook up a Magisk module that can bring me the Pixel UI without the need to install that ROM.
-What I did is to search around the internet which lead me to downloading the Pixel 3 XL factory images and I have extracted the files mostly needed in the new Pixel 3 devices.
+What I did is to search around the internet which lead me to download the Pixel 3 XL factory images and extract the files mostly needed in the new Pixel 3 devices.
 I've decided to gather these files and compiled them all into a single Magisk Module.
-This module can be flashed with other devices on Nougat and above as well.
+This module can be flashed with other devices on Oreo and above as well.

 ## ⭐ Compatibility